hth313/OS4/doc/reference.rst

 OS4 allows for using the interval timer which can be useful for timeouts or periodic updates of the display.

+Only the active application will receive timeout events.
+The timeout handler is in the shell descriptor (at offset 6).

 **setTimeout**
 ---------------